 Bulimia nervosa is becoming more frequently seen in our society.
-Characteristics of the disorder involve the sufferer "bingeing" on large amounts of food, during which she/he experiences feelings of extreme loss of control.
+Characteristics of the disorder involve the sufferer, usually a young woman, "bingeing" on large amounts of food, during which she experiences feelings of extreme loss of control.
 Interrupting such a binge can provoke extreme anxiety and agitation.
-Bingeing leaves the sufferer feeling guilty, disgusted with themselves and afraid of weight gain.
-The sufferer may compensate for this by vomiting, exercising, fasting, abusing laxatives or often by some combination of these.
+Bingeing leaves the woman feeling guilty, disgusted with herself and afraid of weight gain.
+She may compensate for this by vomiting, exercising, fasting, abusing laxatives or often by some combination of these.

-Most people suffering from Bulimia are continuously "dieting" and their eating patterns are often chaotic.
-An important feature of the disorder is the sufferer's perception of themselves as fat.
-They maintain a very negative view of their body which perpetuates their low self-esteem and causes them to avoid many social situations.
+Most bulimic women are continuously "dieting" and their eating patterns are often chaotic.
+An important feature of the disorder is the sufferer's perception of herself as fat.
+She maintains a very negative view of her body which perpetuates her low self-esteem and causes her to avoid many social situations.

-Most sufferers describe low mood and a marked reduction in their quality of life although they often appear to be coping well and can disguise their disorder from family and friends.
+Most sufferers describe low mood and a marked reduction in their quality of life although they often appear to be coping well and can disquise their disorder from family and friends.